-The total expenses paid to or on behalf of the Governors during the year was £1,827; 6 governors (2012/13: £1,527; 6 governors).
+The total expenses paid to or on behalf of the Governors during the year was £801; 2 governors (2013/14: £1,827; 6 governors).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and charity events in their official capacity.
-No Governor has received any remuneration or waived payments from the College or its subsidiaries during the year (2012/13: None).
+No Governor, other than Staff Governors, has received any remuneration or waived payments from the College or its subsidiaries during the year (2013/14: None).

-Transactions with the funding bodies are detailed in notes 2, 12, 13 and 16.
+Transactions with the funding bodies are detailed in notes 2, 14 and 15.